itm4n/PrivescCheck/README.md

 - __PowerShellv2 support__

 This wasn't that easy because newer version of PowerShell have very convenient functions or options.
-For example, the `Get-LocalGroup`function doesn't exist and `Get-ChildItem` doesn't have the `-Recurse` option in PowerShellv2.
+For example, the `Get-LocalGroup`function doesn't exist and `Get-ChildItem` doesn't have the `-Depth` option in PowerShellv2.
 So, you have to work your way around each one of these small but time-consuming issues.

 ## Features